-Creating and sustaining a website that gets results is not an accident.
+Creating and sustaining an ecommerce website that gets results is not an accident.
 Results don’t occur because the new homepage is pretty, strokes the executive ego, or because the latest tactic has been executed.
-Results require more than a long term vision, they happen through a well executed strategy.
+Results require more than a long-term vision, they happen through a well-executed strategy.

 Developing your strategy

 To develop a winning strategy, companies must first understand the purpose of their website and the people who use it.
 Look at the specific internal goals of the company:

 - What purpose does the site play for the company?

 - Is the site a revenue driver, a source of sales leads, or a public relations hub?

 - What resources are available to support the site internally?

 - Is there a team of five or one?

 - Is there even a budget to support a short-term strategic vision?